nuxt-hub/core/docs/content/1.docs/2.features/database.md

 ::tip
 Checkout our [Drizzle ORM recipe](/docs/recipes/drizzle) to get started with the database by providing a schema and migrations.
 ::

+During local development, you can view and edit your database in the Nuxt DevTools.
+Once your project is deployed, you can inspect the database in the NuxtHub Admin Dashboard.

 ::tabs
 ::div{label="Nuxt DevTools"}